What is 5S in Lean?

 Application to knowledge work: By all means, do start with your actual office/desk area - physical items that clutter your workspace, or even your visual space, will be either distracting or slowing you down.
 But for people, who work mostly in their heads and on their PCs, the area you want to look at here is your process.
 Does it have a clear outline?
 Are there steps that could be dropped, i.e. your boss signing off on each of your planned tasks, preparing reports that no one ever reads, etc. Remove all bureaucratic or organizational blockers from the process, and - for all work items - try to stick to a once established sequence of stages.

+Clean your PC desktop of clutter – remove unneeded files and order those that are left.
 Decide which software solutions are best to help you with that, and do your utmost to limit their number to 2-3 apps.
 Maintaining more than this will be a burden in and of itself, and before you know it, that will be slowing you down.
-Make things easier for yourself!
+Make things easier for yourself – work smarter, not harder!

 Step 2: Seiton – Straighten